rickardlindberg/rliterate/rliterate.rliterate.markdown

 * Literate programming treats any target programming language as an assembly language
 * Can't edit text paragraphs in vim
 * TOC should only expand first 3(?) levels when opening a file for the first time
+* Can we group layout and document?
+What do we call it?
+Project?